jasonbayton/11ty/_src/support.md

 Some examples of dedicated engagements undertaken include:

-* EMM migration.
-AirWatch to Intune for Android & iOS devices
+* EMM migration
+* EMM health check
-* Mobility strategy planning for a hardware estate
+* Mobility strategy planning
+* EMM & device selection
 * Product consultation on Android Enterprise support for non-Android solutions
-* EMM & device selection for a greenfield organisation
-* Intune deployment, end to end
+* EMM deployment, end to end
-* Google Workspace advanced management deployment
+* Google Workspace deployment
-* EMM health check
+* GMS consulting for uncertified (AOSP) devices
+* Android Enterprise hardware validation

 [Email](mailto:jason@bayton.org) me a request for engagement.
 Include a detailed Scope and/or Statement of Work (SoW) defining your objectives, team involved, main PoC's, as well as a budget and time window for the engagement to review.

-**Scope:**

-* Dedicated engagement on agreed hours
-* Direct access to organisation PoCs & infrastructure for debugging
-* RCA & resolution report
-* 1-to-1 or 1-to-many remote sessions as required

 **Fees:** 1/2 day (up to 4h): £650.
 1 day (up to 8h): £1200
 NB: Hours may be consumed ad-hoc, across multiple days as required